 - The coefficient of linear thermal expansion

-- Latent heat of vaporization
+- Latent heat of vaporisation

 - Enthalpy of fusion

-Considering the example of a water molecule, the macroscopic scale involves its physical state (solid, liquid, or gaseous) but does not deal with the chemistry of the H2O molecule.
+Considering the example of a water molecule, the macroscopic scale involves its physical state (solid, liquid or gaseous) but does not deal with the chemistry of the H2O molecule.

 The Microscopic Scale